Crowdpark/crwd-tools/scripts/couchbase-backup/ReadMe.md

 ==========

 These scripts are based in python and bash.
 So both are a initial requirement.
 Couchbase library is also required to run those scripts.
-To install it just run "easy_install couchbase"
+To install it just run "sudo easy_install couchbase"

 ==========
 Usage